OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-04.md

 ## Luke 4:3

-The devil said to him, “If you are the Son of God, command this stone to become bread.”
+The devil challenged him, “If you are the Son of God, tell this stone to turn into bread.”

 ## Luke 4:4